SecurityAttributes/SecurityPosture/By_Example/Scenario_10.md

 ## Scenario 10 - Software Development - architecture

 An unexpected benefit
-(albeit it should not have been unexpected as it occurs in most cases) of [the previous example](./Scenario_09.md) occurred due to discovered duplications in architecture of many products.
+(although it should not have been unexpected as it occurs in most cases) of [the previous example](./Scenario_09.md) occurred due to discovered duplications in architecture of many products.
 Simple PACE queries allowed the software developers to find